 Another strange haunted tale is about finding the the Devilman's large brimmed straw hat.
 If by chance you see a straw hat of or hat of any type of hat or head gear on the side of the road by no means touch it.
 Because if you dare to do os of God forbid to put it on your head.
 To do so will bring you straight to hell.

+The tale of the strange ghost nun that was beheaded by the Japanese, and her convent burned down is a very weird ghost story.
 If someone passes the ruins of the covenant on a full moon at midnight, an eerie ghost bell tolls this is the signaling of the approach of the nun's ghost.
 One of the many tales tells that the old historical ruins of a Spanish convent were burned by the Japanese and a pious chaste nun was beheaded as an example for all to see.

 The old ruins of the covenant still stand.
 On some nights when an unfortunate person happens to pass by on a full moon at midnight, some spectral bell would toll from the netherworld.
 It supposedly signals the approach of the ghost nun who will slowly creep up on you from behind.
 They say she is looking for the man who killed her or his descendents to take her exacting revenge.
 Many say several daring people have died from fright others driven mad when being touched by her on the left shoulder.